The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

-$G\lb m_1,m_2,\theta,c^{-2}\rb$ is the generalized Kloosterman which is a product of local factors as in Definition \ref{Def4.5:GlobalGKloosterman}, where the local factors at $v\neq p$ are the same as the standard Kloosterman, while the local factor $G_p\lb m_1,m_2,\theta,c^{-2}\rb$ given in Lemma \ref{Lem4.4:GeneralKLWholerange}/Definition \ref{Def4.4:GpPS} involves the character $\theta$ and an integration inside $\L^\times$. \begin{rem} The square-root-cancellation type upper bounds are proven in Lemma \ref{Lem4.4:GeneralKLWholerange}, \ref{Lem4.4:StationaryPS}.
+$G\lb m_1,m_2,\theta,c^{-2}\rb$ is the generalized Kloosterman sum which is a product of local factors as in Definition \ref{Def4.5:GlobalGKloosterman}, where the local factors at $v\neq p$ are the same as the standard Kloosterman, while the local factor $G_p\lb m_1,m_2,\theta,c^{-2}\rb$ given in Definition \ref{Def4.4:KloostermanSC}/Definition \ref{Def4.4:GpPS} involves the character $\theta$ and an integration inside $\L^\times$. \begin{rem} The square-root-cancellation-type upper bounds for $G(m_1,m_2,\theta,c^{-2})$ are proven in Lemma \ref{Lem4.4:GeneralKLWholerange}, \ref{Lem4.4:StationaryPS}.
 The implied constants can depend on some fixed powers of $p$.
 But it should be possible to remove this dependence by a more careful study of character sums over residue fields.